Ralph99/Ralph99/README.md

 - 👋 Hi, I’m @Ralph99
 - 👀 I’m interested in data analytics, SEO, web scraping, Django and Flask
-- 🌱 I’m currently working as a Machine Learning Engineer
+- 🌱 I’m currently working as a Machine Learning Engineer @Acceede-HQ
 - 💞️ I’m looking to collaborate on AI and Data Analysis projects
 - 📫 How to reach me: X: @rhythmjames1